neil-gilbert/ObservabilityValidator/README.md

 - Latency metrics not recorded correctly
 - Attribute values inconsistent between services

-ObservabilityValidator closes that gap by defining **contracts as code** and running them automatically in CI/CD or as a nightly validation job.
+Casablanca closes that gap by defining **contracts as code** and running them automatically in CI/CD or as a nightly validation job.

 ---